vagiedd/BosonStars/README.md

 For examples see test1.py and test2.py or the Numerical Recipies book for further explanation of the relaxation method.

 ## Boson Star
-Implements the extension of the relaxation_method to solve the Einstein-Klein-Gordon equations of motions for a system of 2 scalars.
+Implements the extension of the relaxation_method to solve the Einstein-Klein-Gordon equations of motions for a system of 2 scalars in bosonstar.py.
 It contains the functions necessary for the relaxation method.

     class bosonstar(relaxation_method):
         def init(self,lam1=1,lam2=1,lam12=1,m1=1e-10,m2=1e-10,fr=1e17):